hidenorikuwakado/SHA-512mpp/README.md

 # SHA-512mpp
-This is Source codes for SHA-512 with a message preprocessing.
+This is source codes for SHA-512 with a message preprocessing.
 The technical description will be given later.

 ## Requirements
 CUDA 7.5 or 8.0

 ## How to build
+To build the executable file from source codes, follow the instructions below:
 1. Modify variables in makefile.
 2. make
 3. make testRun